See "Calendaring" below for the logistics of our next run!

 Got old sneakers?
 Ask your sneaker shop to donate them to folks in need.
 If you have a LOT of them, Maggie can organize for a pick-up.

-Anyone want to lead or participate in a "trail clean-up" project with Maggie to support the "Cornell Cares" efforts in summer and January?
+Anyone want to lead or participate in a "trail clean-up" project with Maggie to support the "Cornell Cares" efforts in January?
 Part of the effort is not where the W+OD running trail is but at a sidewalk lined location between Falls Church and Tyson's.
 That's super close by Mile 7.5 of the trail.
 It needs some loving care and I hope to get some help from Marshall High School teenagers who want community service hours that I can sign-off on.

 Did you see we sponsored a young runner?
 He's from an underserved population and we paid his summer running camp tuition.
 He's going to really benefit from the role modeling and cross country training of Coach Darrell General, celebrated Marine Corps Marathon Winner, and Recipient of FloTrack's 2018 Hometown Hero (national) award.